EvgeniiTitov/pole_inclination_detection/README.txt

 7. Use these two lines to calculate the angle

-TO DO:
-- Implement metadata reading and taking it into account in case camera was tilted when an image was taken
-- Potential memory leak identified.
-Same image gives different results when getting processed alone or in a bulk
-- SLOW!
-NEEDS TO BE OPTIMIZED

 Commands:
 python main.py --image= OR --folder= --save_path= "to save images" --retrieve= "to extract the polygon"

-Dasha this is how to call it:
-python C:\Users\Evgenii\Desktop\Python_Programming\Python_Projects\defect_detection_inclination\main.py
---image=D:\Desktop\system_output\TILT_TESTING\NEW_TEST_IMAGES\130.jpg --retrieve=1
---save_path=D:\Desktop\Datasets_for_labelling\Datasets\POLES

-# FOR INTEGRATION
-Detector returns: angle calculated, coordinates of the line(s) detected and used for angle calculation concrete_polygon takes an image and the line(s), outputs only the area confined by the lines provided -> np matrix